franklesniak/ads-b-setup/README.md

 1. On the uFL to SMA "pigtail" that came with the GPS antenna, connect the uFL end (small connector) to the GPS HAT.
 1. Flip the switch from `Int` to `Ext`.
 1. Connect the GPS antenna to the SMA connector on the "pigtail".

+## Connect the Software-Defined Radio, Antenna, and Related Equipment

+The steps in this section depend on the "option" that you selected in the Bill of Materials section, above.

+### Connect Option 1: Simplest Setup - Stationary, Only Outdoor As-Needed, Proof of Concept

+Foo

+### Connect Option 2: Indoor ADS-B Receiver

+Foo

+### Connect Option 3: Portable ADS-B Receiver - Vehicle, Camping, or Other Travel Usage

+Foo

+### Connect Option 4: Permanent Outdoor Setup

+Foo